Thomas Baty: Feminist and anti-gender binary activism

 Baty also wrote under the name Irene Clyde.
 (Note: This article uses the name Irene Clyde when referring to works written under that name.)
-Clyde advocated for the abolition of male dominance, the dismantling of gender binaries, the fluidity of biological sex, critical examinations of heterosexual marriage and biological reproduction, and the celebration of female-female relationships.
+Jana Funke writes that Clyde advocated the abolition of male dominance, challenged gender binaries, examined the fluidity of biological sex, criticised heterosexual marriage and biological reproduction, and celebrated female-female relationships.

 Beatrice the Sixteenth

 In 1909, Clyde published the feminist utopian novel Beatrice the Sixteenth.
-Set in Armeria, it describes a genderless land of people with feminine characteristics who form life partnerships together.
-The novel examined perspectives on same-sex love and the gender binary.
-It is considered a precursor to other feminist utopias and contemporary radical feminist theories on gender and sexuality.
+Set in Armeria, it describes a genderless society whose members have feminine characteristics and form life partnerships.
+The novel examines same-sex love and the gender binary.
+Maria Aline Seabra Ferreira describes it as a precursor to later feminist utopias and radical feminist theories of gender and sexuality.